✓ License Required

 Continuing Education4 hours

-Electricians in Texas earn less than the national average.
+Electricians in Texas earn a median salary of $54,090, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Texas handle projects with real cost variation by region — see cost estimates for electrical work.

 25th Percentile